 “Didn’t have time,” Caines replies while Godlight examines the yellow belt.

-“Let’s go,” Christophe exits the room.
+“Let’s go,” Christopher exits the room.

 They make their way to the station across the entire city.
 They don’t reach it.
-Caines’s and Christophe’s car is intercepted a few blocks earlier.
+Caines’s and Christopher’s car is intercepted a few blocks earlier.
 Not by criminals, not by police.
 By friends of the Godlight family.
 The young man wasn’t mistaken about them.
 Without noisy signals, they motion for them to follow.
 They wind through blocks to another part of the city.
 They arrive at a place unknown to anyone.
 Everyone knows it, but not from this perspective.
 The ruins of an old, conventional house.
 Black with mold, the bricks rise in a mound, like a mountain of bloody remains of a living building, killed for lack of need.

 The friends stop behind the brick mound.
-The detective and Christophe leave the car nearby.
+The detective and Christopher leave the car nearby.
 The men, Caines’s age, in black tuxedos, approach the rubble.
 After looking around, one of them pulls on a rope.
 A door with glued-on pieces of bricks rises from the remains of the house.
 Caines and Godlight descend silently.
 They have questions, but no desire to ask them.
 The door closes.
 A click turns on the lighting.
 Four rooms surround a central one.
 It looks like a normal furnished apartment.
 The walls are decorated with paintings.
 The parquet floor is varnished.

 “An apartment under the rubble.
 Excellent idea,” Godlight praises.